Phone Notification Troubleshooting

 - Carrier Issues: Compatibility issues, misconfigured system settings, or outdated equipment can sometimes cause DTMF signals to be misinterpreted.
 This can be more common with older phones or specific VoIP services.

-- Audible Touch Tones: If a user turns off audible touch tones, the signal cannot be sent back to our providers, and the keypad response will not action the incident.
+- Audible Touch Tones: If you turn off audible touch tones, the signal cannot be sent back to our providers and the keypad response will not update the incident.

 - Android Devices: Navigate to Settings Sound & Notification Audible touch tones/Dial pad tones Enable Audible Touch Tones.

-- WiFi Calling: DTMF tones may not work on iPhones when WiFi calling is enabled.
-Read this Apple discussion for more information.
+- WiFi Calling: DTMF tones may not work when WiFi calling is enabled.

 Performing an Incident Action on an Old Notification

-PagerDuty takes a cautious approach to notifications, so that older notifications do no overwrite newer, important incident state changes.
+PagerDuty takes a cautious approach to notifications so that older notifications do not overwrite newer, important incident state changes.

-The following is a list of some incident state changes:
+The following are examples of incident state changes:

 - Escalations